 They have toys.

-The intent of the textbook authors is to show students how to correctly use the verb "to have" with all subjective nouns and pronouns.
+The textbook authors intend to show students how to correctly use the verb "to have" with all subjective nouns and pronouns.
 But the problem is this: Do people talk to each other this way?

 Mary: You've such a big house!